AdityaDolas/Java_ML/README.md

 overcast,81,75,FALSE,yes
 rainy,71,91,TRUE,no

-### Step 3: Training and Testing by Using Weka
+### Step 3: Training and Testing

-#### This code example use a set of classifiers provided by Weka.
-It trains model on the given dataset and test by using 10-split cross validation.I will explain each classifier later as it is a more complicated topic.
+#### This code example use a set of classifiers.
+It trains model on the given dataset and test by using 10-split cross validation.